 No, not the brewery…the actual shoreline of Lake Michigan is a great spot to spend your time if you’re short on cash.
 The stunning views of the lake and the city’s architecture are all free.
 If you can time your visit right, watch the “wings” of the Milwaukee Art Museum open at 10 a.m., flap at noon, or close at 5 p.m.
 (8 p.m. on Thursdays).
 The trails along the lakefront are great for jogging, biking, or just strolling, and if you have a little extra money to spend, you can rent paddleboats, bikes, and more.

-The Miller brewery tour takes you from the caves where Frederick Miller originally cooled his brews up to today’s high speed production lines and is FREE (that’s right, $0).
-But your dollar stretches far on any tour in town – $10 will get you a tour and plenty of delicious craft brews at Lakefront Brewery or Milwaukee Brewing Company, and for just $6 you can tour Sprecher Brewery and sample both beers and their popular gourmet sodas.
+Your dollar stretches far on any tour in town – $10 will get you a tour and plenty of delicious craft brews at Lakefront Brewery, Milwaukee Brewing Company, and Miller Brewery, and for just $6 you can tour Sprecher Brewery and sample both beers and their popular gourmet sodas.

 This one is also totally free!
 Almost every night of the week, you’ll find free outdoor concerts in parks across the city.
 Local favorites include Chill on the Hill (Tuesday), River Rhythms (Wednesday), Tosa Tonight (Wednesday), Concerts in the Gardens (Thursday), and Jazz in the Park (Thursday).
 These events vary on their carry-in policies, but enjoying nice weather and free music is always a good time!